 Question 20 asks about criminal activity.
 The second part of the question asks whether you have ever committed a crime for which you could have been arrested, but weren't.
 Don't be too quick to say yes—do you really have the necessary legal knowledge to say that what you did is a crime?
 Talk to a lawyer who specializes in criminal law where the incident occurred.

 Part 3.
 Basis for Petition: If you are still married and the U.S. spouse is cooperating with the process of applying for your permanent residency, put an "X" in Box 1.a. and do not check any other box in this Part.

-If you have children, Question 5 of this Part asks whether each child is “applying with you.”
+If you have children, Question 5 asks whether each child is "applying with you."
 That means did the child get two-year conditional green cards at the same or within 90 days of when you did (based on being your child)?
-If so, it’s important to check the “yes” box—your child won’t need to file his or her own I-751.
+If so, it's important to check the "yes" box—that way, your child won't need to file his or her own I-751.

 If you are requesting an accommodation at your interview because of a disability or impairment—such as needing to bring along a sign-language interpreter—explain that here.

 There's important information for you (the "petitioner"/conditional resident) to read here before signing.
 Provide accurate contact information in case USCIS needs to follow up.
 Some of the questions ask about anyone who served as interpreter or otherwise helped you prepare the I-751, and whether the preparer was an attorney or not.
 Such people will need to fill out their own section of the form.

 Make sure you type or write your name in the box in the section containing the ￼Acknowledgement of Appointment at USCIS Application Support Center.

 This is where your immigrating spouse signs.
-Your spouse also has to type or write his or her name in the box in the section containing the ￼Acknowledgement of Appointment at USCIS Application Support Center.
+This person also has to type or write his or her name in the box in the section containing the ￼Acknowledgement of Appointment at USCIS Application Support Center.